adrianbreazu/web-spi/README.md

 7. you can also configure the system to send you email when a job is finished, for this please update ../core/send_email.py
 8. start the application and add the correct GPIO's pin # for the sprinkler relays, also correct the /core/temperature.py GPIO for the temperature pin # and the /sprinkler/view.pt (sorry for that, I plan of correcting this :) ) for the Christmas lights relay pin #
 9. if you have more than 4 sprinklers just add new record in the sprinklers table with the correct GPIO pin # and refresh the ..url..:portnumber/sprinkler/ web page also you need to correct the crontab for scheduled job
+10. also please install the modules as described in requirements.txt using the virtualenv command

 for the db use:
 username: admin